 Continuing Faculty Working Groups

-The Dresher Center for the Humanities, the Center for Social Science Scholarship, the Center for Innovation, Research, and Creativity in the Arts, and the Imaging Research Center invite participants to join our new Faculty Working Group: Anti-Racism and Action.
-This new group builds on the enthusiastic response to our Anti-Racism and Action series of drop-in sessions in summer/fall 2020 and seeks to promote new coalitions, conversations, and creative work surrounding anti-racism in the College of Arts, Humanities and Social Sciences.
-The Faculty Working Group is envisioned as a collaborative, interdisciplinary community of scholars that will support this work and spur research and teaching activity focused on anti-racism.
+This Faculty Working Group developed from drop-in sessions, sponsored by the four CAHSS Research Centers, in summer-fall 2020.
+Anti-Racism and Action seeks to promote new coalitions, conversations, and creative work surrounding anti-racism.
+The group is envisioned as a collaborative, interdisciplinary community of scholars that will support this work and spur research and teaching activity focused on anti-racism.
 The group will meet regularly to read, discuss, listen to experts, and/or plan research and activism, as the members may decide.
-We welcome faculty from any UMBC department, other area colleges and universities, as well as advanced UMBC graduate students.
+UMBC faculty from any department, faculty from other area colleges and universities, and advanced UMBC graduate students are invited to join.

 Digital Storytelling and Civic Agency in Higher Education